MattMcFarland/phaser-menu-system/readme.md

 * Game state management
 * Navigation between Main Menu, Options Screen, and more.

+You can view the finished product here: http://mmcfarland.itch.io/phaser-menu-system

 ## Chapter 1 - The Splash Screen

 When finishing this chapter we'll create a cool splash screen with a preloading progress bar.
 The progress bar will also be available very early, as it will load all dependent scripts as well.
 We'll also load and play music, and load a custom font!
 Additionally, we'll touch the surface of the game state management system.

 ## Part 1: Orientation